-Taking the proportion of point sources as a measure of quality, Table 5.1 suggests that maps for SO_2 , HCl, mercury, hydrogen chloride and lead are likely to be of higher quality than those for PM{10} and VOC, for example.
+Taking the proportion of point sources as a measure of quality, Table 5.1 suggests that maps for lead, mercury, sulphur dioxide, hydrogen chloride and carbon dioxide are likely to be of higher quality than those for ammonia, benzo[a]pyrene, benzene and 1,3-butadiene for example.
 However, this assessment does not differentiate between point source data which are derived from good site-specific emissions data and that which is based on simple modelling, nor does it differentiate between area sources which are mapped using reliable appropriate surrogate statistics and those which use less optimal datasets.